urbit/docs/tutorials/arvo/move-trace.md

 ```
 Gall's hood `%give`s a `gift` with a `%fact` to Dill [saying to replace the current terminal line with `~zod:dojo>`]

-Next is the `move` that is not actually printed in the stack trace mentioned
+Next is the `move` that is not actually printed in the move trace mentioned
 above:

 ```